nihofm/volren/README.md

 While there is basic support to load DICOM volumes via the [Imebra](https://imebra.com/) library, it is impossible to support all of the DICOM standard and you may need to hack the `voldata::DICOMGrid` to fit your needs.
 Simple rgba-based transfer functions, as often used in medical rendering contexts, are also supported and can be read from a simple text-based lookup table in the format `%f, %f, %f, %f` per line/entry.

-Example rendering of a fullbody CT scan and a transfer function:
+Example rendering of a fullbody CT scan using a transfer function:

 <img src="data/fullbody_spline.jpg" width="500"/>